 Qualifications Required to Become a Change Manager

 The educational qualifications of change managers require a combination of interpersonal skills, strategic thinking, and organizational knowledge.
 This field calls for individuals from multiple academic disciplines, presenting the importance of a diversified skill set over specific degrees.
-Some of the major educational background factors of change managers include the following:
+Some of the significant educational background factors of change managers include the following:

 Educational Background